 The self financing settlement involved the Council taking on £18.114 million of PWLB borrowing.
 The HRA business plan provides the repayment of HRA debt over its life.
 However, because resources are required in the early years of the plan to fund the demands of the asset management strategy, repayment cannot begin until 2020.
 The HRA debt is, therefore, structured to mature from 2020 onwards.
-Consequently, debt levels will remain at £18.114 million for the years 2014/15 to 2016/17 inclusive.
+Additional HRA borrowing of £2.0 million is expected to be required in 2016/17, in order to fund capital works as per the HRA business plan.